BUILDING, PLANNING & ENVIRONMENTAL HEALTH

 From the 1st of January 2017, the Tasmanian State Government has introduced the new Building Act 2016.
 The new act regulates all building and plumbing work in Tasmania, and the laws and codes apply to everyone who is undertaking building/plumbing work.

-These regulations change the current way building and plumbing permits are issued and categorise work into “low risk”, “notifiable” or “high risk” work.
+These regulations change the current way building and plumbing permits are issued and categorise work into “low risk”, “notifiable (medium risk)” or “permit (high risk)” work.

 It is your responsibility as the property owner to ensure that appropriate building/plumbing approval is in place prior to commencement of any building work.